itsjoekent-archive/rebuild/README.md

 - `REBUILD_STAGING_${YOUR_KEY_HERE}`.
 Applies to staging builds only.
 - `REBUILD_PRODUCTION_${YOUR_KEY_HERE}`.
 Applies to production builds only.

-## serve-it
+## serverless-deploy

-Creates a serverless deployment for either AWS Lambda of Cloudflare Workers.
-If deploying to AWS, the 'serve-it' action will install modules and package your entire folder to be uploaded to AWS.
-If deploying to Cloudflare, only your `index.js` file will be uploaded.
-This is due to the respective platform rules.

-For both platforms, your serverless function is deployed automatically whenever a commit is merged or pushed to master.

-#### aws workflow
+Creates a serverless deployment for AWS Lambda.
+(Support mono-repo?)

 ```
 workflow "Deploy function" {